Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Evaluation

 \subsection{Our Conditions are Effective and Precise}

 Our semantic and structural conditions are sufficient for inlining to be \sound, but not necessary.
-To evaluate the precision of the conditions, we further analyzed the examples for which inlining is always \sound{}.
-For the 114 automatically handled examples in Nagini, we could also automatically deduce that both the semantic and structural conditions hold.
-For the examples in~\tabref{tbl:manual}, we evaluated the conditions manually and will discuss the results next.
+To evaluate the precision of the conditions, we further \gout{analyzed}\gaurav{examined} \tout{the \gaurav{analyzed} }examples for which inlining is \alwayspreserving{}.
+For the 114 automatically handled examples in \nagini{}, we could also automatically deduce that both the semantic and structural conditions hold.
+For the \gaurav{72 manually handled} examples\gout{in~\tabref{tbl:results}}, we \gaurav{also} evaluated the conditions manually and will discuss the results \gaurav{(shown in~\tabref{tbl:results})} next.
 We also assessed the usefulness of the bounded relaxation of our condition.